lisadunlap/ALIA/README.md

 }
 ```

-**NOTE:** We are currently in the process of releasing our code.
-The pipeline for recreating CUB is set up, with more experiments to come.
-If you encounter any issues, please raise them in our repository.
+**UPDATE:** We are currently rerunning experiments due to a bug in our checkpointing (shoutout to EyalMuchaeli for pointing it out), so the new numbers will be updated in the paper once all the experiments are done.
+If you want to track our newest results, here are the wandb projects to [CUB](https://wandb.ai/clipinvariance/ALIA-Cub2011), [iWildCam](https://wandb.ai/clipinvariance/ALIA-iWildCamMini), and [Planes](https://wandb.ai/clipinvariance/ALIA-Planes).
+Note that the traditional augmentation baselines for CUB now outperform ALIA.

 ## Table of Contents
 1. [Getting Started](#getting-started)